 Khao San Road, the infamous “backpacker ghetto” in Bangkok, Thailand certainly feels like a place to disappear.
 An appealing mix of everything that is Bangkok can be found right here on this road.
 Also, it seems to be the place to get anything that you may need.
 I loved just sitting at one of the sidewalk restaurants and watching the pageantry of the human race.

 Siem Reap, Cambodia and the nearby Angkor Wat must be one of the most photographable places on the planet.
 Around every corner of this enigmatic place lies another scene, another angle or another feeling.

-The Wat Bang Phra, Thialand area, famously known for its “Tattoo Temple” is a deeply spiritual place.
-In this spot a huge statue of the Buddha overlooks a peaceful square.
+The Wat Bang Phra, Thailand area, famously known for its “Tattoo Temple” is a deeply spiritual place.
+In this spot, a huge statue of the Buddha overlooks a peaceful square.
 I have done a little research but so far have failed to find the meaning of the zebras.